spessasus/sf2-rmidi-specification/README.md

 ### DBNK Chunk
 The DBNK chunk is an optional RIFF chunk within the RMIDI INFO List.

-It always has a length of 2 bytes, with these bytes forming a 16-bit unsigned little-endian offset for the soundfont banks.
+It always has a length of two bytes, with these bytes forming a 16-bit unsigned little-endian offset for the soundfont banks.
-If the chunk's length is not 2 bytes or the number is out of range, the file should be rejected.
+If the chunk's length is not two bytes or the number is out of range, the file should be rejected.

 Current boundaries are: **min: 0** and **max: 127**.
 The other byte is reserved for future use.